degree9/enterprise/README.md

 For example:

-`(require 'repl.start :reload)`
+`(require 'degree9.repl :reload)`

-Would allow edits to `repl.start/foo` to appear in the REPL client without needing to stop and start the REPL server.
+Would allow edits to `degree9.repl/foo` to appear in the REPL client without needing to stop and start the REPL server.

 ### Shadow CLJS + Browser + REPL